 Working with model mice, post-mortem human brains, and people with schizophrenia, researchers at the RIKEN Center for Brain Science in Japan have discovered that a subtype of schizophrenia is related to abnormally high levels hydrogen sulfide in the brain.
 Experiments showed that this abnormality likely results from a DNA-modifying reaction during development that lasts throughout life.
 In addition to providing a new direction for research into drug therapies, higher than normal levels of the hydrogen sulfide-producing enzyme can act as a biomarker for this type of schizophrenia.

-Diagnosing disorders of thought is easier when a reliable and objective marker can be found.
+Diagnosing disorders of thought are easier when a reliable and objective marker can be found.
 In the case of schizophrenia, we have known for more than 30 years that it is associated with an abnormal startle response.
 Normally, we are not startled as much by a burst of noise if a smaller burst—called a prepulse—comes a little bit earlier.
 This phenomenon is called prepulse inhibition (PPI) because the early pulse inhibits the startle response.
-In people with schizophrenia, PPI is lowed, meaning that their startle response is not dampened as much as it should be after the prepulse.
+In people with schizophrenia, PPI is low, meaning that their startle response is not dampened as much as it should be after the prepulse.

 The PPI test is a good behavioral marker, and although it cannot directly help us understand the biology behind schizophrenia, it was the starting point that led to current discoveries.

-The researchers at RIKEN CBS began first looked for differences in protein expression between strains of mice that exhibit extremely low or extremely high PPI.
+The researchers at RIKEN CBS began first looking for differences in protein expression between strains of mice that exhibit extremely low or extremely high PPI.
 Ultimately, they found that the enzyme Mpst was expressed much more in the brains of the mouse strain with low PPI than in the strain with high PPI.
 Knowing that this enzyme helps produce hydrogen sulfide, the team then measured hydrogen sulfide levels and found that they were higher in the low-PPI mice.

 “Nobody has ever thought about a causal link between hydrogen sulfide and schizophrenia,” says team leader Takeo Toshikawa.
 “Once we discovered this, we had to figure out how it happens and if these findings in mice would hold true for people with schizophrenia.”

 First, to be sure that Mpst was the culprit, the researchers created an Mpst knockout version of the low-PPI mice and showed that their PPI was higher than that in regular low-PPI mice.
 Thus, reducing the amount of Mpst helped the mice become more normal.
-Next, they found that MPST gene expression was indeed higher in postmortem brains from people with schizophrenia than in those from unaffected people.
+Next, they found that MPST gene expression was indeed higher in the postmortem brains from people with schizophrenia than in those from unaffected people.
 MPST protein levels in these brains also correlated well with the severity of premortem symptoms.

 Now the team had enough information to look at MPST expression as a biomarker for schizophrenia.
 They examined hair follicles from more than 150 people with schizophrenia and found that expression of MPST mRNA was much higher than people without schizophrenia.
 Even though the results were not perfect—indicating that sulfide stress does not account for all cases of schizophrenia—MPST levels in hair could be a good biomarker for schizophrenia before other symptoms appear.